Admissions

 Current WIMA students, WIMA/WIHI siblings and WEOC Employees are given priority placement when applying to WIHI, as long as they apply by the deadline and complete all application requirements.

-Lottery results will be emailed to families in April and families will have 48hrs to accept or decline their spot.
+Lottery results will be emailed to families in March and families will have 48hrs to accept or decline their spot.
 If a family does not respond via email within 48hrs or declines their seat, that student will be dropped and we will move on to the next student on the waitlist.
 This will continue until all spots have been filled, up to the first week of October.

 Families will receive email updates throughout the process, after the lottery takes place, to help keep families informed and help answer questions.